T-Fal Gluten Free Bread Machine Review

 Do you have a bread machine and use it to bake gluten free bread?
 Please leave a comment below with the bread maker you use and your review of it so others will learn which machines are worth trying.
 Thanks for contributing your experiences!

 *Thanks to T-fal® for supplying me with a bread machine to test and review.
 My opinions on bread machines are entirely my own, and a favorable review was not required.
+(I have since purchased two of these machines as gifts, just so you know.)
 I only work with companies and products that I love and recommend.
 Some links in this post may be referral links.
 If you do decide to purchase a product at a retailer after following my link, I may receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.
 Read my disclosure policy here.